Ezequiel92/GADGETPlotting/README.md

 [![GitHub](https://img.shields.io/github/license/Ezequiel92/GADGETPlotting?style=flat-square)](https://github.com/Ezequiel92/GADGETPlotting/blob/main/LICENSE) [![Maintenance](https://img.shields.io/maintenance/yes/2021?style=flat-square)](mailto:lozano.ez@gmail.com)

-Julia script for creating plots, GIFs and videos from the data produce by GAGET2/3/4 simulations.
+Julia module for creating plots, GIFs and videos from the data produce by GAGET2/3/4 simulations.

 - It only works with the traditional output format (binary data) which is the default in GADGET2/3 (`SnapFormat = 1`) and a compatibility option in GADGET4 (`SnapFormat = 1`).
 - It is a script inside a module, not a package.
 Only five global constants and no data structures are defined.
 - A small testing data set is provided in `example/test_data/`.
-- The scripts in `example/` shows how to import the main module, gives examples for every function, and provides a sanity check, as it should run as is without errors.
+- The scripts in `example/` shows how to import the main module, give examples for every function, and provide a sanity check, as `example/run_examples.jl` should run as is without throwing any errors.
 - The dependencies are given by the `Manifest.toml` and `Project.toml` files.

 ## Functions